faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 ## What is a crash?

-An application crash is something the Operating Environment does to our application in response to what we have done (or failed to do) in the Operating Environment that violates some _policy_ of the platform we are running on.
+An application crash\index{crash!definition} is something the Operating Environment does to our application in response to what we have done (or failed to do) in the Operating Environment that violates some _policy_ of the platform we are running on.

 ## Operating Environment Policies

-The policies of the operating environment are there to ensure security, data safety, performance, and privacy of the environment to the user.
+The policies\index{policy} of the operating environment are there to ensure security, data safety, performance, and privacy of the environment to the user.

 ### Nil Handling Example

 Newcomers to the Apple ecosystem are often surprised to learn that Objective-C allows us to message a nil object.
-It silently ignores the failed dispatch.
+It silently ignores the failed dispatch\index{nil dispatch}.
 For example, the following method runs ok.

 ```